osmandapp/web/main/docs/user/plugins/development.md

 The options listed below are only available in the Android version of OsmAnd
 :::

+### Pre-beta features

+- **Transparent status bar** - The map becomes visible under the status bar.
-- **Hightmap** option adds the ability to load Heightmaps and Altitude widgets (they display the altitude of the current geolocation or the elevation of the current map center).
+- **Heightmap** option adds the ability to load Heightmaps and Altitude widgets (they display the altitude of the current geolocation or the elevation of the current map center).

 :::note
-Hightmaps available for testing only for some regions.
+Heightmaps available for testing only for some regions.
 :::

-- **Safe mode** - Run the app in (slower) safe mode.
-- **Safe GPX approximation** - Perform the GPX approximation using slower Android instead of native code.
+### Troubleshotting

-- **Simulate your position** - [Simulate](../plugins/development#gpx-track-simulation) your position using a recorded GPX track.
+- **Simulate your position** - [Simulate](#gpx-track-simulation) your position using a recorded GPX track.
 - **Rendering debug info** - Display the rendering performance.
-- **Transparent status bar** - The map becomes visible under the status bar.
+- **Logcat buffer** - Check and share detailed logs of the app.

+### Application Testing

 - **Simulate first app start** - Sets the flag indicating first app startup, keeps all other settings unchanged.
+- **Test voice prompts** - Select a voice and test by playing announcements.
 - **Show free version banner** - Display the free version banner even in the paid version.

-- **Test voice prompts** - Select a voice and test by playing announcements.
-- **Logcat buffer** - Check and share detailed logs of the app.
+### Internal Algorithms

+- **Safe mode** - Run the app in (slower) safe mode.
+- **Safe GPX approximation** - Perform the GPX approximation using slower Android instead of native code.

+### Memory settings

 - **Memory allocated for routing** option allows you to determine the amount of memory allocated for calculating long routes.

 :::note
 Higher memory allocation may impact the performance of other apps.
 :::

+## Widgets

+- Widgets FPS
+- Widgets Camera position
+- Center screen
+- Zoom number (Android)

 ## GPX-track simulation